Session 4: The Patriarchs

 The stories of the patriarchs offer much to many different spiritualities in the Christian Church.
 The story of Jacob in particular offers much hope for all Christians, demonsrating that God loves us all in spite of our failings and not only sees our potential but is always ready to use whatever we can offer, meeting us wherever we are on our journey.

 Spend some time prayerfully thinking about what you have discovered in this session.
+What has struck you most?
+How will you use it to develop your discipleship?
+Write this down in your learning journal and also email it to the Module Leader.
 Below, in the Resources section, you will find a second timeline which is in table format.
 Download it and keep it handy along with the Simple Timeline as you progress through the module.

 Blessed are you, Lord our God, all things come from you: